 - Skidmore Teach in China Program - Every year, Skidmore sends recent graduates and other alumni to teach English for

-one year at Qufu Teachers University or Sun Yat-sen University.
+one year at Qufu Teachers University.
 This is a paid position.

 - The JET Programme - The JET (Japan Exchange and Teaching) Programme seeks to enhance internationalization